 Information for those patients at serious risk of disease, especially older adults and patients with comorbid disease, can be found here.

 The Infectious Diseases Society of America has issued recommendations regarding the treatment and management of patients with COVID-19, including the use of dexamethasone (for hospitalized patients with severe and/or critical disease) and remdesivir.
-Of note, other therapeutic recommendations are currently only in the context of an ongoing clinical trial.
+Of note, many other therapeutic recommendations are currently only in the context of an ongoing clinical trial.
 The Journal of the American Medical Association has a page dedicated to updates in the diagnosis and treatment of COVID-19.
 Updated treatment guidelines from the National Institutes of Health (NIH) are also available.